input-output-hk/implementation-decisions/XXXX-template.md

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.

-# Reference-level explanation
+# Technical explanation
 [reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
+This is the detailed technical portion of the RFC.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.